nicoleissa/HowManyWords/README.md

 # HowManyWords
 > This Java program takes user input and finds all the unique words in it.
 The main class is the HowManyWords class; this class accepts user input.
+This class contains one method and utilizes the HashSet data structure as well as an ArrayList.

 ## Table of Contents
 * [General Info](#general-information)